jenkinsci/datadog-plugin/README.md

 7. Save your configuration.

 ### Port 7 usage
-The Datadog Agent sends a SYN packet to port 7 when new build nodes come online.
+The Datadog Agent sends a SYN packet to port 7 when new build nodes come online to confirm connectivity.
+The Agent uses this connection to test if it can reach the Jenkins server.
 The server is expected to respond with an RST packet (reset).
-The Agent uses this connection to test if it can reach the Jenkins server.
 An RST response (rather than no response) confirms that:

 1. The network path exists
 2. The server is reachable